natividadesusana/natividadesusana/README.md

-## Oii eu sou Susana Natividade, Bom ver você por aqui!
+## Hi, there!
+Good to see you here :)
-- 🌱 Estudando Programação
+- 🌱 studying software development

 <div align="center">
   <a href="https://github.com/natividadesusana">